Operating system migration (Linux)

 Note

-2. On the Operating System Migration page, click Start Migration.
+2. On the OS Migration page, click Start Migration.

-3. In the Operating System Migration dialog box, select the ECS instance to migrate by its instance ID and region, and then click Pre-check.
+3. In the OS Migration dialog box, select the ECS instance to migrate by its instance ID and region, and then click Pre-check.

-4. In the Operating System Migration dialog box, the system automatically performs a pre-migration check, which takes about 10 seconds.
+4. In the OS Migration dialog box, the system automatically performs a pre-check.
+The check takes about 10 seconds.

 • If the pre-check status changes from image to image, the pre-check is successful.

 • If the pre-check status changes from image to image, the pre-check failed.
-Follow the prompts on the interface to resolve the issue and then try migrating again.
+Follow the on-screen instructions to resolve the issue and then try again.

-6. In the Operating System Migration dialog box, you can select the destination operating system.
+6. In the Operating System dialog box, select a target operating system as needed.

-• Migrate To The Same Destination Operating System: If you perform a batch migration, you can migrate multiple instances to the same operating system.
+• Migrate to the same target operating system: If you perform a batch migration, you can migrate multiple instances to the same operating system.

-• Select Destination Operating System By Instance: If you perform a batch migration, you can migrate multiple instances to different operating systems.
+• Select a target operating system for each instance: If you perform a batch migration, you can migrate multiple instances to different operating systems as needed.

-7. Click Check If Migratable to view the migration check result.
+7. Click Check Migratability to view the migration check result.

 The check takes about 30 seconds.